kinbitech38/Project/project1.md

 ## This will open a blank file.
 Add the following text, which is valid PHP code, inside the file:
       '<?php'
       ' phpinfo();'
+## After checking the relevant information about your PHP server through that page, it’s best to remove the file you created as it contains sensitive information about your PHP environment -and your Ubuntu server.
+You can use rm to do so:
+       'sudo rm /var/www/projectlamp/index.php'